marcospgp/chainference/solana/README.md

 ## Running

 - `anchor build` to build project
-- `anchor test` to run tests
+- `anchor test` to run tests (this will also build the project)
-  - I think that running tests on localnet doesn't actually validate transaction accounts.
-[Submitted issue here](https://github.com/coral-xyz/anchor/issues/3515).
+  - `anchor test --provider.cluster devnet` to test on devnet.
+This will also deploy the program.

 The [Solana playground](https://beta.solpg.io/) can also be used.